 Tropical deciduous forests are the most widespread forests of India.
 They are spread in those regions which get rainfall between 200 cm and 70 cm.
 They are also called the monsoon forests.
 The trees of tropical deciduous rainforests shed their leaves during summer.

 These forests can be divided into two types on the basis of availability of water.

 (a) Moist Deciduous Forest: The moist deciduous forests are found in areas which receive rainfall between 200 cm and 100 cm.
 Such forests are found mainly in the eastern part of India; like northeastern states, along the foothills of the Himalayas, Jharkhand, West Orissa and Chhattisgarh.
 They are also found on the eastern slopes of the Western Ghats.

 (b)Dry Deciduous Forest: The dry deciduous forests are found in those regions which receive rainfall between 100 cm and 70 cm.
 Such forests are found in the rainier parts of the peninsular plateau and the plains of Bihar and Uttar Pradesh.

 Teak, bamboo, sal, shisham, sandalwood, khair, kusum, arjun, mulberry are some of the commercially important trees in these forests.
 Lion, tiger, pig, deer and elephant are the common animals in these forests.
 Additionally, a large variety of birds, lizards, snakes and tortoises are found in these forests.

 The Thorn Forests and Scrubs

-(i) Fourteen biosphere reserves have been set up in the country to protect flora and fauna.
+- There are fourteen biosphere reserves in India.
 Four out of these, the Sunderbans in the West Bengal, Nanda Devi in Uttaranchal, the Gulf of Mannar in Tamil Nadu and the Nilgiris (Kerala, Karnataka and Tamil Nadu) have been included in the world network of Biosphese reserves.